philpagel/debian-headless/README.md

 to do so.

-### Image
+### Image names, architecture and usb device

-At the very minimum you need to set the following variables – e.g.:
+At the very minimum you need to set the following variables:

-    RELEASE_NO = 11.2.0
-    ARCH = amd64
-    USBDEV = /dev/sdc

-Please set `RELEASE_NO` for the Debian release you want to install.
-This is used to download the `example-preseed.cfg` file that matches your release and to construct the correct image filenames.
+`SOURCE`: the name of your stock Debian ISO image file.

+`TARGET` the name of the remastered ISO image.

-`ARCH` indicates the target processor architecture – `amd64` or `i386` (other architectures like AMD are not supported).
-This variable is used to construct the correct Debian image name, identify the installation folder in the image (`install.amd`) and download the correct preseeding example file for your OS version.
-If you want to supply your own image and preseeding file, you need to set the `SOURCE` and `TARGET` variables, accordingly.
+`ARCH` indicates the target processor architecture – `amd64` or `i386` (other architectures are not supported).
+This variable is used to identify the installation folder in the image (`install.amd`) and to determine which image to download.

-`LABEL` is the CD volume label and `USBDEV` is the device that represents your usb stick.
-The latter is needed for `make usb` and `make FAT` Be **extra careful** to set `USBDEV` correctly!
-If you set it incorrectly, you may overwrite your system disk!  `QEMU` is the name of the qemu-system binary that matches the target architecture (optional).
+`LABEL` is the CD volume label.
+It *must* be ≤ 32 chars in length.

+`USBDEV` is the device file that represents your usb stick.
+The latter is needed for `make usb` and `make FAT`.
+Be **extra careful** to set `USBDEV` correctly!
+If you set it incorrectly, you may overwrite your system disk!

 ### Console parameters